subpurple/escargot/CONTRIBUTING.md

 Take advantage of [mypy](https://mypy-lang.org) by adding type annotations.
 Run `mypy dev` to typecheck, and do your best to ensure your commits contain no typechecking errors.

+There should be no typechecking errors (i.e. `mypy dev` should not output anything) if you are submitting an MR or pushing to remote.

 ## Testing

+There are no actual tests right now.
+Contributions to the tests are greatly appreciated :p

 Run all tests: